The Dress Punishment

 With my mom, punishments are not too hard to figure out.
 My mom’s punishments are meant to cause you grief and to teach you a lesson.
 Usually the punishments are the same for the same offenses.
 Take for instance, the punishment for not eating your Brussels’ sprouts is always not getting dessert.
 The punishment for getting into a fight with Edward Bauer is going to be the same as it always is, it’s going to be the dress punishment and I, for one, am not looking forward to receiving it.

 To understand the dress punishment, you have to first understand what dress we are talking about.
 The dress, first of all is pink.
-Not a cool hot pink either, but a very soft, delicate pink, with little pink flowers in the print that are just darker in color than the dress so that they are distinguishable.
-The dress is sleeveless, because it is still early enough in the school year for the dress to be considered appropriate for a girl to wear, even though I ain’t no girl.
+Not a cool hot pink either, but a very soft, delicate pink, with little pink flowers in the print that are just darker in color than the dress so that they are distinguishable if a person pays close enough attention.
+The dress is sleeveless, because it is still early enough in the school year for the dress to be considered appropriate for a girl to wear, even though I ain’t a girl, no matter what the rumors going around the school say.
 Along the waist of the dress is a matching pink belt and sitting off center there are three little roses designed in the fabric.
 In the back, just above your butt, the belt makes a pretty big bow that if you tie it tight enough makes you look like you have a little bit of hip.
-The skirt of the dress, of course, is ruffled because it is a fancy kind of dress and the skirt comes to just above the knee, making it modest enough.
+The skirt of the dress is ruffled , of course, because it is a fancy kind of dress and the skirt comes to just above the knee, making it modest enough.
 Sometimes, there are also stockings involved and always matching pink dress shoes.

 Let me tell you, being a boy and standing naked in front of your mom is never a pleasant thing, especially when you know that what you have isn’t nearly as impressive as what other boy’s have.
 Every time my mom sees that particular area she always says the exact same thing, “Maybe we should have the doctor check that out?”

 And I reply the same thing every time.
-“It’s okay mom, it’s suppose to be that way, leave it alone.”
+“It’s okay mom, it’s supposed to be that way, leave it alone.”

 Well, after the water was completely out of the tub my mom started to dry me.
 The terry cloth towel is always nice, but the most important thing is at least I was able to be covered up.
 You never know what could happen when you are naked.
+When I was little, my grand papa used to say I better watch out or a little bird might snatch it away.
+Now every time I get undressed I always listen for chirping, just to be on the safe side.
 And right after I was toweled off, my mom put baby powder all over me.
-I never use baby powder, but I guess my mom thought I needed it for when she put me in a dress.
+I never use baby powder, but I guess my mom thought I needed it for when she put me in the dress.

 As soon as the baby powder bit was done my mom made me get into a pair of panties.
-Now panties are completely different than normal underwear.
+Now panties are completely different than normal boy underwear.
 For one thing, there isn’t a hole in front for when you got to pee and for another thing they fit completely different.
 Regular underwear is loose and gives you enough room for everything.
 Panties, especially the little pink panties my mom had gotten for me, are very tight and they hold everything in tight.
 When mom put the panties on me, you would’ve thought that nothing existed between my legs.
 For some reason that made my mom happy, but for me, I was mortified.
+It was like someone played that magic trick where they make it look like they’re pulling their thumb off their hand, only this time I couldn’t rightly see if it would be put back in place.

-To make things really weird, my mom wouldn’t put any cloths on me right away, she just had me get out of the bathroom wearing those little pink panties and nothing else.
+To make things really weird, my mom wouldn’t put any cloths on me right away, she had me get out of the bathroom wearing those little pink panties and nothing else.
 Now, you may not know this, but there is nothing more embarrassing for a ten year old boy than to be seen in his underwear by his mother.
 The fact that I was in girls’ panties made that embarrassment a gazillion times worst.
+I just stood there and wondered if girls had the same feeling if they stood in front of their mom and dad in panties.
+They probably did, maybe it was worse if it was in front of their dad, but at least they wouldn’t have a part of their anatomy disappear from view.

-“My, my, my, looks like my little Jamie is turning just as pink as her little undies,” my Mom had teased me.
-She may not have realized this but I noticed she used the word she instead of he and that just made me mad.
-Problem was, me getting mad just made me turn more red and made my mom coo all the more.
+“My, my, my, looks like my little Jamie is turning just as pink as her little undies,” my Mom teased me.
+She may not have realized this but I noticed she used the word she instead of he and that made me mad even though I didn’t understand why.
+Problem was, me getting mad made me turn redder and made my mom coo all the more.

-To make matters worst, mom then put this pink headband right on top and it had a pink cloth flower on it.
+To make matters worse, my mom then put this pink headband right on top and it had a pink cloth flower on it.
 Looking in the mirror was like I was looking at someone else.
 I almost didn’t recognize myself and I think my mom noticed what I noticed.

 “My, my, my,” she said softly in my ear as she squeezed my shoulder, “looks like we do have a pretty girl on our hands doesn’t it?”